kconner/godspeed-you-blocked-developer/README.md

 I built GYBD tool while learning some web technologies, so it does not have a mature feature set.

 Contributions are welcome!
 Please send me a pull request.
 To discuss a feature before you build, please make a GitHub issue.
+Be sure you're happy with the [license](LICENSE).